CENTER FOR LAW AND INTELLECTUAL PROPERTY (CLIP)

 Service is a core value of Texas A&M University.
 At the School of Law, our graduation requirement of 30 hours of pro bono legal work reinforces this value.

 In addition, you may have the opportunity to participate in regional and national trial and moot court competitions to hone your analytical and advocacy skills.
-Recent competitions included:
+Recent competitions have included:

 - Saul Lefkowitz Moot Court Competition